Bug report #16020

 For existing records in the table there are no problems with the style rules and the styles are correctly displayed according to those rules.

-#4 Updated by Patrick Dunford almost 3 years ago
+#4 Updated by Patrick Dunford over 3 years ago

 There seems to be an issue with change of types from different versions of Qgis in that the description of the fields of each table has changed.
 I assume this has occurred as part of the project conversion which takes place upon opening a project in the new version of Qgis for the first time.